AsadJav/ShortIOSDK/README.md

 To install the SDK via JitPack:

 ### Step 1.
+Add JitPack Repository

-To add the JitPack repository to your build file, Add it in your root settings.gradle at the end of repositories:
+To add the JitPack repository to your build file, Add it in your root `settings.gradle` at the end of repositories:

 #### For Gradle:
 ```java
 dependencyResolutionManagement {